nat3Github/zig-lib-icons/README.md

 - iconst are mostly in svg
 - sometimes you need them in tvg (tiny vector graphics https://github.com/TinyVG/sdk)
-- this lib provides the convertet tvg files
+- this lib provides the converted tvg files
 - each tvg icon is embedded via @embedFile(...)
 - use it via feather.@"icon-name"